OutSystems/docs-odc/src/eap/user-management/intro.md

 ## Permissions

-Permissions enable users to perform a task in the Portal, Service Studio, or an app.
+Permissions enable users to perform a task in the ODC Portal, ODC Studio, or an app.
 Everything a user does in ODC is based on their role and the permissions given to that role.
 In ODC, only one user is created for each person.
 But, a single person can have different roles and types of access.

  When you assign a role to a person, they're automatically granted the permissions selected for that role.
 You can associate permissions to one or more stages (Development, QA, or Production) and apps.
 This helps to limit, for example, what a user can do in production.